jbprek/jpa-works/relationships-basic/NOTES.md

 - **Directionality** Relationships can be uni or bi directional.
 - **Cardinality** One to One, Many to Many or Many to One, * or 1 in UML diagram.
 - **Ordinality** 1 or 0 in the UML diagram.
-- **Ownership** The side who has the JOIN Column is the owner of the relationship, the other side is called the inverse side.
+- **Ownership** The side who has the JOIN Column is the owner of the relationship, the other side is called the inverse side with *mappedBy* attribute on relationship annotation.
 - **Single Value Association**
 - **Collection Value Association**